NotReal003/ChatGPT-with-all-models/README.md

 # Can i use this in Replit?
-Yes, You can use this to your replit project. if you want webview in replit, simply paste ```const express = require('express');
+Yes, you can use this for your replit project.
+If you want to webview in replit, simply paste this code. ```const express = require('express');
 const app = express();
 const port = 3000; //whatever port you want. app.get('/', (req, res) => res.send('Hello World!'));